Ultimate Guide to Local SEO for Professional Services Firms in 2022

 Add location pages to your website

-If you happen to have two or more physical locations, a good strategy for improving local SEO is to create location pages for each of your business locations.
+If you have two or more physical locations, a good strategy for improving local SEO is creating location pages for each business location.
 While at it, ensure the phone number and other contact information are correct.
-Also, avoid using the same piece of content in different location pages and consider adding Google Maps to those pages.
+Also, avoid using the same content on different location pages and consider adding Google Maps to those pages.

 Is your website mobile-friendly?

-You will be losing big time if visitors cannot navigate your site on mobile devices.
+You will lose big time if visitors cannot navigate your site on mobile devices.
 According to Statista, about 61% of all Google searches are currently performed on mobile devices.
 This is no longer news, but it is also easy to forget this part.
-In fact, Google even has a preference for mobile-friendly websites since it makes for an improved user experience.
+Google even prefers mobile-friendly websites since it makes for an improved user experience.

 Implement on-page SEO